-This college prep, laboratory-oriented course is designed for students to study the inter-relationships among chemistry, the consumer, and the environment.
+This fast paced, college prep, laboratory-oriented course is designed for students to study the interactions of matter.
+This course focuses on greater depth and breadth of concepts than the Conceptual Chemistry course.
 Students will develop understanding and skills in four areas of chemistry: fundamental concepts, practical applications, laboratory techniques and mathematical applications.
-Topics include the gas laws, acids & bases, radioactivity, and conservation of mass.
-These concepts help students understand the chemistry behind important social issues.
+Topics include the gas laws, acids & bases, stoichiometry, and chemical reactions.
 Furthermore, students will increase their science literacy and develop a lifelong awareness of the potential limitations of science and technology.
+This course will prepare students to take AP Chemistry.